microfarad-de/nastia-server/README.md

   * Creates a backup image of the Raspberry Pi SD card to an external hard drive.
 * Communicate the server's public IP address to the Dynamic DNS service.
 * Run server diagnostics every night and send an automated test report via email.
-* Control the CPU cooling fan over the Raspberry Pi's GPIO.
+* Control the CPU cooling fan over the Raspberry Pi's GPIO pin.

 The directory structure of this repository reflects the linux file system structure relative to its root directory _(/)_.